 Convento de San Esteban – You will find this Dominican monastery on Plaza de Concilio Trento.
 It is said that Christopher Columbus stayed here when he came to defend his idea of sailing west to the Indies.

 Ieronimus Tower – You can choose between a Day Tour or a Night Tour.
 We opted for the day tour.
-The adult ticket was 4 euros (as of 2021) which I thought was a reasonable price for what you get to see.
+The adult ticket was 4 euros (as of 2023) which I thought was a reasonable price for what you get to see (10 euros for a night tour).
 Kids 10 and under go for free but when booking the tickets online you still need to count them in.

 Palacio de Monterrey – Monterrey’s Palace website has information in Spanish, English as well as French.
 With this site, I recommend booking the tickets online as they do tours only a few times per day with limited spaces.
 When we showed up during the weekend, they were fully booked.
 They are also closed on Mondays and Tuesdays.
 A tour takes about 50-60 minutes.